auth0/docs/samlsso-auth0-to-auth0.md

 # 7. Register a simple HTML application with which to test the end-to-end connection.

-In this step, you will register an application in Auth0 that will use the SAML connection you set up in the above steps.
+In this section, you will register an application in Auth0 that will use the SAML connection you set up in the above steps.

 Make sure you are logged into the **Account 1 Auth0 dashboard**.